Yoruba Girl Dancing: Socio-economic class

-When the reader is introduced to Remi, she is living with her very wealthy grandparents in Lagos, Nigeria.
-They have an enormous colonial style home with multiple floors and many servants, who live in separate quarters on the grounds.
+When the reader is introduced to Remi, she is living with her wealthy grandparents in Lagos, Nigeria.
+They have a large, colonial style home with multiple floors and servants, who live in separate quarters on the grounds.
 Wealth isolates Remi from those around her.
-Her maids, close to her in age but so different in their means and class, are the nearest things she has to friends, yet there is always a level of disconnect among them, made even more evident when Remi takes a trip to the marketplace with one of the servants who works in her grandparents' home.
-Remi is dressed in English-style clothing and is taunted by some girls for it.
-Also, the scale, lavishness, and attention that the wedding of one of her family members receives indicates just how wealthy her family is and the high-profile this wealth affords them.
+Her maids, close to her in age but different in their means and class, are the nearest things she has to friends, yet there is always a level of disconnect among them, made more evident when Remi takes a trip to the marketplace with one of the servants.
+Remi is taunted by other girls for her English-style clothes.

 When six-year-old Remi makes the trip from Nigeria to England, she stays with some relatives of her step-grandmother, Bigmama.
 Remi immediately notices that they do not have servants and the woman of the house does the housework herself.
 Remi assumes that they are poor.
 Following her stay in London with these distant relatives, she goes to boarding-school with other affluent girls.
 However, because of her race, these girls do not believe she could possibly have lived a lavish lifestyle in Nigeria and she is isolated from her classmates.

 The divide that socio-economic status causes in Remi's life underscores her constant feeling of isolation.
 She is never among those who are like her, and in order to adapt to the rifts caused by her race and socio-economic class, she must develop into a strong and somewhat cynical young woman.